 More people are being their own credential than ever before, and the results are astounding.

 Turns out, your digital body of work is kind of like a personal Iron Man suit—information technology can enhance your natural powers.
-YouTube channels, Amazon book reviews, podcasts, blog posts, social media accounts, projects, landing pages, personal websites, portfolios, and skills profiles are emerging as replacements for the old tired 8.5×11.
+YouTube channels, Amazon book reviews, podcasts, blog posts, social media accounts, projects, landing pages, personal websites, portfolios, and pitches are emerging as replacements for the old tired 8.5×11.

 This is great news!
 It’s less about gaming automated text scanner bots and more about showing your work and learning out loud.